How to Set Up iOS Push Notifications

 Select This Mac from the Choose A Mac menu and click Continue.

 Select the Apple Push Notifications (APN) checkbox from the Settings menu.

 To export the APNs key, perform the following steps:

-com.apple.servermgrd.apns.mailkey ( ) or certificate bundle ( ) with your mouse.
+com.apple.servermgrd.apns.mailkey ( ) or certificate bundle ( ).

 Navigate to WHM’s Manage Service SSL Certificates interface (WHM >> Home >> Service Configuration >> Manage Service SSL Certificates).